 - Finally, look at all your communications and ensure that you have included the correct URL tracking for all your links.

 We often build clients a custom URL builder tool to help create and track all these disparate elements, which simplifies the creation and tracking of these complex links.

 Once you have source code tracking setup and passing correctly, you should be able to see exactly how many candidates are coming from LinkedIn (and other sources).
 If your traffic suddenly drops for a source, the tracking has likely gone off the rails somewhere in your technology stack.
 It’s time to retest and troubleshoot where in your technology stack things have gone wrong.

 Hopefully, by now, you understand the complexity involved with managing and setting up source codes so that they can be tracked.
 It’s not a one and done process.
 It’s something that you need to be constantly checking and testing, or a minor change by any of your technology vendors can break your tracking efforts.

 Need help in auditing or managing your source code tracking?
 We can help.

 Posted by John Cotton

-John Cotton is a Recruitment Technology & Analytics Strategist at Recruitics.
+John Cotton is Director of Career Site Programs at Recruitics.
 He is a brand-savvy technologist who empowers organizations with insightful solutions that drive business success, endeavoring to create exceptional user experiences and journeys by converging technology with marketing.
 His passion is leveraging and combining media, analysis, cutting-edge technologies, creativity, and design to deliver innovative concepts and applications that improve marketing funnels, increase ROI, and exceed business expectations and objectives.